LLNL/RAJA/docs/sphinx/html/_sources/config_build.txt

   The configuration files are located in the 'host-config' directory.
-  The 'host-configs' directory contains configuration files for platforms and compilers most commonly used on Livermore Computing platforms at Lawrence Livermore National Laboratory.
+  The 'host-configs' directory contains configuration files for platforms and compilers most commonly used in the Livermore Computing Center at Lawrence Livermore National Laboratory.
 The contents of these files and how they are used in RAJA are described below.
 Note that new host configuration cache files can be created by copying an exisiting one